elhamafzalizadeh/gatekeeper/README.md

 ### Creating Policy for labels

-Now you can create a policy for k8srequiredlabels.create policy for namespace first and then apply the policy for the workloads.
+Now you can create a policy for k8srequiredlabels.Create policy for namespace first and then workloads.

 #### Policy for namespace label